course-details-portlet

 Course content

-The course is meant to deepen the student’s knowledge of a particular topic pertaining to the biological foundation of behaviour and cognition.
-They are expected to assemble a list of relevant literature (from ~20 sources, including scientific articles, reviews and/or book chapters) and give an informed lecture on a topic.
-These could range from, but are not limited to, the neural mechanisms of sleep, motivation, learning and memory, language, attention, perception, or emotions.
+The course is meant to deepen the student’s knowledge of a particular topic pertaining to the biological foundation of behaviour and cognition, and to strengthen the ability and confidence to present work to a public audience.
+Students are expected to assemble a list of relevant literature (from ~25 sources, including scientific articles, reviews and/or book chapters) and give an informed lecture on a topic.
+Topics could range from, but are not limited to, the neural mechanisms of sleep, motivation, learning and memory, language, attention, perception, or emotions.
 Other topics may include disease themes (e.g. stroke, dementia); a critical review of new developments in neuroscience methodologies (new techniques, etc.); computational themes, e.g. neuroinformatics, applied statistics, network models of brain function.
-Additional topics are welcome but must be approved by the course administrator.
+Additional topics are welcome but all topics must approved by the course administrator.

 Learning outcome

-2. can understand and discuss scientific papers in neuroscience, be critical and constructive, and be able to suggest alternative experiments;
+2. Understand scientific papers in neuroscience, be critical and constructive, and be able to suggest alternative experiments.

-3. has sufficient knowledge to answer broader questions in neuroscience without reading books or papers first.
+3. Have sufficient knowledge to answer broader questions in neuroscience without reading books or papers first.

 Learning methods and activities

-Private study.
 The student selects the appropriate reading list (if needed they can do this with their supervisor).
-Students in the MSc Neuroscience program can gauge the target breadth by referring to lectures given in one of the master’s level courses in the MSc Neuroscience program (NEVR3001, NEVR3002, NEVR3003, NEVR3004).
+Students familiar with the MSc Neuroscience program can gauge the target breadth by referring to lectures given in one of the master's level courses in the MSc Neuroscience program (NEVR3001, NEVR3002, NEVR3003, NEVR3004).
 The language of examination is English.

 2. In the reading list, the student will include a short (one sentence) statement under each paper describing the relevance of that paper to the topic.

-1. The student delivers a 30-40 minute presentation followed by an open discussion on the topic, usually lasting 15 minutes
+3. The student delivers a 40-minute presentation followed by an open discussion on the topic, usually lasting 15 minutes.

 Further on evaluation

-The exam is in the form of a presentation, where the student delivers a 30-40 minute lecture, leaving 15 minutes for a post-lecture discussion with the examiners.
-The lecture should NOT be an open-ended survey of literature, but instead focus on a particular theme or debate within a sub-field of current neuroscience.
-The discussion will provide an informal opportunity to answer questions related to the lecture and to the field of neuroscience in general.
+The exam is in the form of a presentation, where the student delivers a 40-minute lecture, followed by a ~15-minute post-lecture discussion with the examiners.
+The discussion provides an opportunity to answer questions related to the lecture and to the field of neuroscience in general, and to share their knowledge and critical assessment of the state of the field for their topic, including ongoing developments and/or debates in that line of work.

 Specific conditions